 La Cour des Arts de Montréal is an exceptionally lovely open-air boutique, located in the back of a house dating all the way back to 1811.
 To get into the boutique, you have to go under an old-fashioned coach gate, and walk through a lovely garden with two smaller courtyards, underneath a canopy of maple branches and surrounded by stone walls covered with English ivy.

 Artisans from across Quebec gather here to showcase their work: jewels, clothing, recycled glass, paintings, pictures, cotton serigraphs, gift items and visual art.

-Mon Shack au Québec, located on 161 Saint-Paul East Street, is a partner boutique of the Courtyard that provides an excellent winter alternative when la Cours is closed.
+Mon Shack au Québec, located on 161 Saint-Paul Street East, is a partner boutique of la Cours that operates year-round, providing an excellent winter alternative when la Cours is closed.
 The store owner, Caroline Prévost, also runs la Cour des Arts, being a goldwork artisan and passionate about Quebec local products herself.